d10r/truffle-plugin-verify/README.md

 ⚠️ Truffle (and truffle-plugin-verify) has been sunset.
 It is recommended to move over to Hardhat or Foundry ⚠️

+This fork only gets the minimal changes required to keep it working.

 # truffle-plugin-verify

 [![NPM Version](https://img.shields.io/npm/v/truffle-plugin-verify.svg)](https://www.npmjs.com/package/truffle-plugin-verify)